Canon EOS 77D Review – A more affordable body we put to the test

 • 1080 video capture at 60 frames per second, including a microphone input

-Is there more to the EOS 77D than just a fancier version of the Rebel?
+Is there more to the Canon EOS 77D than just a fancier version of the Rebel?
 However, this is not the case.
 Dual control dials, an LCD on the top plate, and an additional button to turn autofocus on are the only significant differences between this model and the Rebel T7i, which was launched at the same time as this one.
-A general button shuffle and an additional eight grams of heaviness are two examples of less noteworthy differences between the two models.
+A general button shuffle and an additional eight grams of heaviness are two less noteworthy differences between the models.
 The end, as they say.
-In other words, the Rebel T6s and the T6i shared the same connection with one another.
+In other words, the Rebel T6s and the T6i shared the same connection.

-Having said all of that, we have to admit that the nickname “77D” seems a lot more professional than either the time-honored “Rebel” or “XX0D” appellation, and after all, this is a camera that is rather well-rounded.
-Despite the fact that it shares a lot of similarities with its more expensive cousin, the EOS 80D, it is priced far lower.
+Having said all of that, we have to admit that the nickname “77D” seems a lot more professional than either the time-honored “Rebel” or “XX0D” appellation, and after all, this is a relatively well-rounded camera.
+Although it shares many with its more expensive cousin, the EOS 80D, it is priced far lower.
 Let’s examine how they stack up against one another in more detail.

-Therefore, the EOS 77D will generally appeal to the same kind of customer as the T6s/760D; that is, the photographer who has sufficient expertise to demand a more hands-on approach and who must have some kind of optical viewfinder.
-Users of older Rebel cameras, including some X0D models, should strongly consider upgrading to either the EOS 77D or the Rebel T7i as a result of all of the not-insignificant improvements included in these cameras.
+Therefore, the Canon EOS 77D will generally appeal to the same kind of customer as the T6s/760D; the photographer with sufficient expertise to demand a more hands-on approach must have some optical viewfinder.
+Users of older Rebel cameras, including some X0D models, should strongly consider upgrading to either the Canon EOS 77D or the Canon Rebel T7i due to all of the not-insignificant improvements included in these cameras.

-If you are willing to forego the use of an optical viewfinder, you could easily make a case for the Fujifilm X-T20 or Sony’s a6300.
-Both of these cameras offer 4K video and much faster burst shooting in smaller packages (although the a6300 does not offer the same level of direct control as the 77D does).
-Additionally, there is the new Canon EOS M6, which shares an awful lot of similarities with the 77D under its skin.
+If you are willing to forego an optical viewfinder, you could easily make a case for the Fujifilm X-T20 or Sony’s a6300.
+These cameras offer 4K video and much faster burst shooting in smaller packages (although the a6300 does not provide the same level of direct control as the Canon 77D).
+The new Canon EOS M6 is similar to the 77D under its skin.

 However, with the inclusion of Dual Pixel AF, Live View photography on the EOS 77D is probably just as robust (or maybe more so, in some scenarios) than the mirrorless choices offered by Fujifilm or Sony.
-And this gets to the core of what really makes the EOS 77D so intriguing; it may not give the best of both the DSLR and mirrorless worlds, but it does offer a convincing balance at this price range.
-And this gets to the heart of what truly makes the EOS 77D so appealing.
+And this gets to the core of what makes the Canon EOS 77D so intriguing; it may not give the best of both the DSLR and mirrorless worlds, but it offers a convincing balance at this price range.
+And this gets to the heart of what makes the EOS 77D so appealing.

 The body, the controls, and the characteristics

-Because of this, there is not much new to discuss in terms of the design of the EOS 77D; it is only another compact DSLR.
-However, this camera, along with the Rebel T7i, introduces Canon’s Dual Pixel AF to a lower price point.
-Because of this, it has the ability to substantially affect how you use the camera.
+Because of this, there is not much new to discuss regarding the design of the Canon 77D; it is only another compact DSLR.
+However, this camera and the Rebel T7i introduce Canon’s Dual Pixel AF to a lower price point.
+Because of this, it can substantially affect how you use the camera.

 Control – shooting through an optical viewfinder

-However, before we get to it, let’s go over some of the fundamentals first.
+However, before we get to it, let’s review some fundamentals first.
 The ergonomic design of Canon’s EOS system is fully implemented in this model, which features a shutter button and front command dial that seem like they were taken directly from the EOS 650, the company’s first EOS film camera (in fact, the EOS system as a whole is celebrating is 30th anniversary this year).

 Is it then something fresh and exciting?
-It is dependent on the person you question, but when you have worked with the EOS 77D for a while, you will realize that it is a camera that is very well-organized.
+Of course, it depends on the person you question, but when you have worked with the Canon 77D for a while, you will realize it is a well-organized camera.

-You have almost everything you could possibly want at your disposal, and it is simple to adjust any settings while keeping one eye on the viewfinder.
+You have almost everything you could want at your disposal, and it is simple to adjust any settings while keeping one eye on the viewfinder.
 However, it would be wonderful to have more freedom over button customization.
 For example, I don’t alter my “Picture Style” very frequently, so I’d assign that button to anything else if I could.
-The two control knobs in particular make the process of manipulating settings quite quick.
-Even if you have to remove one of your eyes from the viewfinder in order to use the Q menu that is controlled by a touchscreen, thankfully it functions quite well.
+On the other hand, the two control knobs, in particular, manipulate settings relatively quickly.
+Even if you must remove one of your eyes from the viewfinder to use the Q menu controlled by a touchscreen, thankfully, it functions pretty well.

-When it comes to the optical viewfinder, this is unquestionably an APS-C DSLR aimed squarely at the consumer market.
-The optical viewfinder (OVF) is pretty dark, relatively tiny, and comes with a limited information display.
-However, there is an eye-sensor located above the screen, which is a good addition since it prevents you from getting distracted by the main display when you bring the camera up to your eye.
+The optical viewfinder is unquestionably an APS-C DSLR aimed squarely at the consumer market.
+As a result, the optical viewfinder (OVF) is pretty dark, relatively tiny, and has a limited information display.
+However, an eye sensor above the screen is a good addition since it prevents you from getting distracted by the primary show when you bring the camera up to your eye.

-The electronic level is also helpful to have on hand in a situation; however, it is on the tiny side and does not provide particularly accurate readings.
+The electronic level is also helpful to have on hand in a situation; however, it is on the small side and does not provide remarkably accurate readings.
 In addition, if the viewfinder frame covers less than one hundred percent of the image, you may find that unexpected shocks are seeping into the corners of your perfectly composed photographs.

-In a good development, the 45-point focusing system of the EOS 80D is a significant improvement over the autofocus systems of earlier Rebels.
-It covers a significant percentage of the viewfinder, which is on the smaller side.
-It makes framing your images up that much easier by allowing you to move your focusing point about, as opposed to having to focus and recompose, and all of those cross-type points should help assure higher autofocus accuracy than prior Rebels did.
+In good developers, the 45-point focusing system of the EOS 80D is a significant improvement over the autofocus systems of earlier Rebels.
+It covers a substantial percentage of the viewfinder, which is on the smaller side.
+It makes framing your images much easier by allowing you to move your focusing point about, as opposed to having to focus and recompose.
+Those cross-type points should help assure higher autofocus accuracy than prior Rebels did.

 Handling – Live View

-In Live View, the EOS 77D performs quite similarly to how a large-ish mirrorless camera would in terms of its handling.
+In Live View, the Canon 77D performs quite similarly to how a large-ish mirrorless camera would in terms of its handling.
 It has decent refresh rates and a snappy touchscreen interface.
-But if you have access to an optical viewfinder, there is no need for you to even consider shooting in this manner.
-Simply said, because Dual Pixel AF is so effective, and the fact that it covers the whole scene in which you are taking a photograph is an additional benefit.
+But if you can access an optical viewfinder, you don’t need to consider shooting this way.
+So said, Dual Pixel AF is so effective, and the fact that it covers the whole scene in which you are taking a photograph is an additional benefit.

-Autofocus is not only more comprehensive in Live View than it is when viewed through the viewfinder, but it is also typically more accurate in Live View (and you won’t ever need to make an AF micro-adjustment in Live View because the focus is measured at the imaging plane).
-Live View gives you a larger field of view than the viewfinder.
-It even topic tracks better than Canon’s through-the-viewfinder iTR tracking by a significant margin – additional information about this may be found on our page devoted to autofocus.
+Autofocus is more comprehensive in Live View than it is when viewed through the viewfinder.
+It is also typically more accurate in Live View (and you won’t ever need to make an AF micro-adjustment in Live View because the focus is measured at the imaging plane).
+In addition, live View gives you a larger field of View than the viewfinder.
+Finally, it even topic tracks better than Canon’s through-the-viewfinder iTR tracking by a significant margin – additional information about this may be found on our page devoted to autofocus.

 Even in this setting, the handling is generally satisfyingly competent all around.
-You can still access the majority of the functions you require with just your right hand, and then you can use your left hand to cradle the flip-out screen while using your thumb to adjust the autofocus.
-It works wonderfully for regular shooting, and it makes working from a variety of angles a snap.
+You can still access most of the functions you require with just your right hand, and then you can use your left hand to cradle the flip-out screen while using your thumb to adjust the autofocus.
+It works wonderfully for regular shooting, making working from various angles a snap.

-On the other hand, if there are occasions when you’d rather use an optical viewfinder, you’ll find that option ready and waiting for you.
-Users who consider an electronic viewfinder to be an absolute requirement probably won’t give a hoot about this feature because they won’t be looking at the 77D as a potential camera purchase.
-On the other hand, users who want the option of an optical viewfinder in addition to a refined Live View experience will find that the 77D has it covered.
+On the other hand, if there are occasions when you’d instead use an optical viewfinder, you’ll find that option ready and waiting for you.
+Users considering an electronic viewfinder an absolute requirement probably won’t care about this feature because they won’t look at the 77D as a potential camera purchase.
+On the other hand, users who want the option of an optical viewfinder in addition to a refined Live View experience will find that the Canon 77D has it covered.

-You will be delighted to know that the experience is rather constant even if you switch back and forth between the two different ways of shooting on a frequent basis.
-If you consider ‘Face + Tracking’ to be synonymous with ‘Auto AF point selection,’ then the Q menus of both cameras will feel quite familiar to you.
-This holds true even for the terminology used to describe the autofocus settings.
+You will be delighted to know that the experience is relatively constant, even if you frequently switch between the two shooting methods.
+If you consider ‘Face + Tracking’ synonymous with ‘Auto AF point selection,’ then the Q menus of both cameras will feel quite familiar to you.
+This holds even for the terminology used to describe the autofocus settings.

 Features

-When it comes to its features, the Canon EOS 77D is a mixed bag.
-There are guided shooting screens and menus, lots of scene shooting modes on the top dial, and an assortment of ‘creative’ filters such as miniature effect’ and ‘toy camera effect’ in case you find yourself feeling uninspired when taking pictures.
+Regarding its features, the Canon EOS 77D is a mixed bag.
+There are guided shooting screens and menus, many scene shooting modes on the top dial and an assortment of ‘creative’ filters such as miniature effects’ and ‘toy camera effects’ if you feel uninspired when taking pictures.

-You can shoot in Raw format using the automatic mode, then after the fact, you may apply any of the ‘creative’ filters to the Raw files you’ve shot.
-Unfortunately, you cannot conduct more standard Raw processing in-camera, such as adjusting the white balance or exposure, which would be beneficial for refining a picture for Wi-Fi upload.
-If you want to do that, you will need to shell out the cash for the EOS 80D.
+You can shoot in Raw format using the automatic mode; then, after the fact, you may apply any of the ‘creative’ filters to the Raw files you’ve shot.
+Unfortunately, you cannot conduct more standard Raw processing in-camera, such as adjusting the white balance or exposure, which would be beneficial for refining a picture for WiFi upload.
+If you want to do that, you must shell out the cash for the EOS 80D.

-The EOS 77D inherited a very rudimentary version of Canon’s Auto ISO control, which simply allows you to choose an ISO range.
-The camera will automatically try to keep your shutter speed at roughly 1/125 of a second regardless of the ISO setting you choose (2 x focal length).
-There is no opportunity to manually pick a minimum shutter speed, nor is there a way to bias the shutter speed that the camera uses.
+The Canon 77D inherited a rudimentary version of Canon’s Auto ISO control, allowing you to choose an ISO range.
+The camera will automatically try to keep your shutter speed at roughly 1/125 a second regardless of your desired ISO setting (2 x focal length).
+There is no opportunity to pick a minimum shutter speed manually, nor is there a way to bias the shutter speed that the camera uses.

-Through the use of Canon’s Camera Connect software, which is downloadable for both iOS and Android, users may take use of comprehensive Wi-Fi and Bluetooth implementation.
-If you’re using iOS, the initial setup will take a few minutes, however, pairing an Android phone with another device via NFC is a fairly quick process.
+Through Canon’s Camera Connect software, which is downloadable for iOS and Android, users may help with comprehensive WiFi and Bluetooth implementation.
+If you’re using iOS, the initial setup will take a few minutes; however, pairing an Android phone with another device via NFC is relatively quick.

-Those of you who use iOS, on the other hand, have the option to maintain a Bluetooth connection at all times, which will make subsequent pairings go much more rapidly.
-In addition to being able to see and download photographs from the camera, you can also use your phone to add information such as the exact time and location to the images.
-Vloggers will like the fact that the camera can be controlled remotely, that settings can be manipulated, and that autofocus tracking can even be set.
+On the other hand, those of you who use iOS can maintain a Bluetooth connection at all times, making subsequent pairings go much more rapidly.
+In addition to seeing and downloading photographs from the camera, you can also use your phone to add information, such as the exact time and location of the images.
+Vloggers will like that the camera can be controlled remotely, that settings can be manipulated, and that autofocus tracking can even be set.

 Image quality

 The most recent version of our test setting replicates photography in both daytime and low light.
-You may switch between the two by pressing the ‘lighting’ buttons that are located at the very top of the widget.
-When shooting in daylight, the white balance of the picture is adjusted manually to produce neutral grays; however, when testing in low light, the camera is kept in its default Auto setting.
+You may switch between the two by pressing the ‘lighting’ buttons at the very top of the widget.
+When shooting in daylight, the picture’s white balance is adjusted manually to produce neutral grays; however, when testing in low light, the camera is kept in its default Auto setting.
 Raw files require human editing to rectify errors.
 We provide three distinct viewing sizes, which are referred to as “Full,” “Print,” and “Comp.”
 The latter two viewing sizes allow “normalized” comparisons since they use matching viewing sizes.

-The ‘Comp’ option selects the camera with the highest possible resolution that is also shared by the other cameras being evaluated.
+The ‘Comp’ option selects the camera with the highest possible resolution shared by the other cameras being evaluated.

-In general, you may thus anticipate colors that are normally attractive from Canon, with reds that are less murky than those produced by a Nikon D7200 and less yellow-tinged than those produced by a Sony a6300.
-The JPEG engine, on the other hand, continues to exhibit quite a simplistic sharpening that is prone to haloing and may benefit from some more development.
+In general, you may thus anticipate colors that are usually attractive from Canon, with reds that are less murky than those produced by a Nikon D7200 and less yellow-tinged than those produced by a Sony a6300.
+On the other hand, the JPEG engine continues to exhibit quite a simplistic sharpening that is prone to haloing and may benefit from more development.

-In general, you may thus anticipate colors that are normally attractive from Canon, with reds that are less murky than those produced by a Nikon D7200 and less yellow-tinged than those produced by a Sony a6300.
-The JPEG engine, on the other hand, continues to exhibit quite simplistic sharpening that is prone to haloing and may benefit from some more development.
+In general, you may thus anticipate colors that are usually attractive from Canon, with reds that are less murky than those produced by a Nikon D7200 and less yellow-tinged than those produced by a Sony a6300.
+On the other hand, the JPEG engine continues to exhibit quite a simplistic sharpening that is prone to haloing and may benefit from more development.

 Video

-The EOS 77D is capable of recording video at resolutions of up to 1080/60p.
+The Canon EOS 77D can record video at resolutions of up to 1080/60p.
 As you can see from the comparison that was just made, in terms of the detail capture that it offers on our test scenario, it is almost comparable to the older EOS 80D.
-There are certain trade-offs in terms of sharpness against moiré, and it exhibits generally equivalent detail capture while having less moiré than the Sony a6300 in 1080p; to put it another way, it’s not that fantastic.
-The Fujifilm X-T20 produces images that are slightly crisper, but there is a significant amount of artificial color.
+However, there are inevitable trade-offs in terms of sharpness against moiré.
+It exhibits generally equivalent detail capture while having less moiré than the Sony a6300 in 1080p; to put it another way, it’s not that fantastic.
+On the other hand, the Fujifilm X-T20 produces slightly crisper images, but there is a significant amount of artificial color.

-In terms of its handling, the EOS 77D has a limited number of capture aids; yet, it maintains Canon’s heritage of making the recording of wonderfully steady video as simple and straightforward as possible.
-The built-in Digital IS works extremely well, and there is a microphone port so that you can obtain higher quality audio even if it does remove some of the information from the film you record.
-It is possible to view a histogram before you begin recording, but after you begin your clip, the histogram is no longer visible.
-Additionally, there is neither manual focus peaking nor zebra highlight warnings.
+Regarding its handling, the Canon 77D has a limited number of capture aids, yet, it maintains Canon’s heritage of making the recording of wonderfully steady video as simple as possible.
+The built-in Digital IS works exceptionally well.
+There is a microphone port to obtain higher-quality audio, even if it removes some of the information from the film you record.
+For example, viewing a histogram before you begin recording is possible, but the histogram is no longer visible after you start your clip.
+Additionally, there are neither manual focus peaking nor zebra highlight warnings.

 Face detection and tracking are both very, very good, and this continues to be one of the most convincing use cases for Dual Pixel Autofocus in general.
 It should be noted that this is one of the only consumer cameras currently on the market that offers easy and dependable autofocus while shooting video clips, alongside other recent Canons.
 This distinction should be noted because this is one of the only consumer cameras currently on the market.

 Last but not least, the video shooting mode is limited to either full-automatic or full-manual, which means that users do not have the choice to film in aperture or shutter priority.
-In manual shooting mode, you’ll be happy to know that Auto ISO is an option.
+You’ll be happy to know Auto ISO is an option in manual shooting mode.

-The EOS 77D is not going to be anyone’s first pick for high-end cinema shooting; nevertheless, it will be an excellent choice for individuals who are seeking for a camera to use for vlogging, and it also has the potential to be a terrific home movie machine for families.
+The EOS 77D will not be anyone’s first pick for high-end cinema shooting; nevertheless, it will be an excellent choice for individuals seeking a camera to use for vlogging.
+It also has the potential to be a terrific home movie machine for families.

 Performance

-The EOS 77D is not going to be anyone’s first pick for high-end cinema shooting; nevertheless, it will be an excellent choice for individuals who are seeking a camera to use for vlogging, and it also has the potential to be a terrific home movie machine for families.
+The Canon EOS 77D will not be anyone’s first pick for high-end cinema shooting; nevertheless, it will be an excellent choice for individuals seeking a camera to use for vlogging.
+It also has the potential to be a terrific home movie machine for families.

-Burst shooting is respectable at 6 frames per second with full focusing, despite the fact that it cannot match the performance of mirrorless competitors like the Fujifilm X-T20 and the Sony a6300 (though this drops to between 4 and 5fps in Live View with Dual Pixel AF).
-In addition to this, you can keep firing at a rate of 6 frames per second for around four seconds before the buffer becomes full (and unlike some other Canon cameras, this is unaffected by the Auto Lighting Optimizer, Lens Corrections, and ISO settings you choose).
+Burst shooting is respectable at six frames per second with full focusing, even though it cannot match the performance of mirrorless competitors like the Fujifilm X-T20 and the Sony a6300 (though this drops to between 4 and 5fps in Live View with Dual Pixel AF).
+In addition, you can keep firing at a rate of 6 frames per second for around four seconds before the buffer becomes full (and unlike some other Canon cameras, this is unaffected by the Auto Lighting Optimizer, Lens Corrections, and ISO settings you choose).

-According to CIPA, the battery life of the camera when utilizing the optical viewfinder is a reasonable 600 shots, and as a result, a single battery should easily be enough to power the camera for an entire day of the shooting provided that flash use and chimping are kept to a minimum.
-However, you might want to think about purchasing a second battery if you use Live View somewhat frequently.
+According to CIPA, the camera’s battery life when utilizing the optical viewfinder is a reasonable 600 shots.
+As a result, a single battery should easily be enough to power the camera for an entire day of shooting, provided that flash use and chimping are kept to a minimum.
+However, you might want to purchase a second battery if you use Live View somewhat frequently.

 Let’s check how well the EOS 77D’s autofocus works, shall we?